 What is the biggest obstacle keeping other physicians from trying locum tenens?

 “I think it’s the travel.
 I think a lot of docs who want to do locums get so bent out of shape about it.
 It’s kind of scary and daunting.
 It’s really hard to be away from the family.
 I just feel if you try it out, you’d probably think a different way.”

 Being single, he knows, gives him a perspective some physicians dismiss as making it easier for him to travel.
 His response is, “More than half of my colleagues are locums and married, and a lot of them do have kids.
 When I talk to them about it, their reasoning is, ‘When I’m working, I’m in work mode.’
 Then some of them will take whole summers off for their kids.
 You just have more control of what you want to do.”

 He adds, “How many people travel for their job?
-My God, I mean everybody travels for their job.
 Think about business people.
 They travel like five days a week for their work.
 They have families, they have lives.
 Just because we’re physicians doesn’t mean we can’t travel.
-I think the pros outweigh the cons so much, like ‘You have to work on Christmas’ or ‘You have to work every weekend’ or ‘You need to come to our staff meeting’.
+I think the pros outweigh the cons so much, like ‘You have to work on Christmas’ or ‘You have to work every weekend’ or ‘You need to come to our staff meeting.’
 I just think of all the twenty million other things I don’t have to deal with.”

 So what does he tell the residents he teaches?

 “Start out in a staff job,” he tells them.
-“Try it out like I did, and then, if you don’t like it, branch out and start talking around and seeing what locums is.
+“Try it out like I did, and then, if you don’t like it, branch out and start asking around and see what locums is about.
 Again, you’ve got to do what’s important to you.
 This is your life.
 You can’t have somebody control your life.
 You’ve worked hard enough to get to where you are, and you should be happy.”